jkw_photoFULL

 Who writes this salty stuff?

-Today, I prefer to work each year living and consulting, based on the coast in Adelaide, Australia.
-For a portion of each year, I also work as a part-time academic in southeast Asia, where people have a "can-do" attitude.
-Over the years, I have worked as a consultant on various saline rock and carbonate reservoir characterization problems in hydrocarbon and base metals exploration.
+Now, I prefer to live and consult by the coast in Adelaide, Australia.
+I also work part-time as an academic in Southeast Asia each year, where I appreciate the people's "can-do” attitude.
+Throughout the years, I have consulted on various issues related to saline rock and carbonate reservoir characterisation in hydrocarbon and base metals exploration.

-As well, I run training programs often tied to this consultancy; past clients include; INPEX, MMG, Chevron International, Exxon International, BHP Billiton Resources, BHP Billiton Petroleum, BHP, Homestake, Pasminco, Shell International, Statoil, PTTEP, ADNOC, Saudi Aramco, Nexen, NIOC, VPI and others.
+I also conduct training programs linked to my consultancy.
+My past clients include INPEX, MMG, Chevron International, Exxon International, BHP Billiton Resources, BHP Billiton Petroleum, Homestake, Pasminco, Shell International, Statoil, PTTEP, ADNOC, Saudi Aramco, Nexen, NIOC, VPI, and others.

 Resume